 Narration Rules: Direct and Indirect speech

 The way we talk or we narrate any story is called narration.
 There are mainly two ways how a speaker reports words to narrate anything.
+Let’s discuss the Narration rules in a simple way that will make it easier for us to comprehend the guidelines for changing from one type to another.

 What are the types of narration?